kiranmaragoni/Student-Application/README.md

 ## Challenges Faced and How Was it Overcome

- 1. I have faced some challenge in implementing of main file.
-But by reffering multiple platform we solved the issue.
+ 1. I have faced some challenge in implementing of main file(student list).
+But by reffering multiple platform I solved the issue.
- 2.I have issues in java script implem and performing actions, but putting continous effort I resolved pytest.
+ 2.I have issues in java script implementation and performing actions, but putting continous effort I resolved .
- 3. Put muliple attempt for improvment code quality.
+ 3. Put muliple attempt for improvment for interface styles.

 ## Learning Resources